-Olympic FC participate in both the Boys and the Girls Skills Acquisition Program.
+Olympic FC participate in both the Boys Skills Acquisition Program.

 Players who wish to participate must register and trial for selection into this program.
 This selection process occurs in October at the end of the regular playing season.
 Dates will be available on the Olympic website in August 2017.
-Players that already play for Olympic FC and are selected for this program will also gain a position in our top Mini Roos Academy Program.
-SAP players will train 2 nights per week with their SAP team and 2 nights per week with their ACADEMY Team.
-To make sure SAP players benefit from the increased training program, SAP players will also play games on the weekend in our top Academy teams in the Football Brisbane Komodo competition.
+SAP players will train 4 nights per week with their SAP team and in 2018 will play in their own designated SAP competition organised by Football Queensland on a Sunday.
+Because Olympic has two SAP teams per year level our second SAP team will play in the top Football Brisbane Cross River Komodo competition.
 SAP players will also attend specific SAP carnivals throughout the year organised by Football Queensland.
 SAP Players are coached by a minimum C Youth accredited coach for the entirety of the program.

-The SAP program at Olympic FC will cost $350.
-This one off fee includes all coaching fees for the program (January – September) and players training kit, which consists of training socks, training shorts and training shirt.
-The additional Mini Roos Academy Program is an additional fee.
-Payment needs to be completed before the season begins in 2017.
-Please contact Bec Trone our Office Administrator on 3844 4994 for details.
+The SAP program at Olympic FC will cost $1300.
+This one off fee includes all coaching fees for the program (January – September), carnivals, and presentation carnival Sunday 16 SEPTEMBER.
+Payment needs to be completed before the season begins in 2018.
+Please contact our Office Administrator on 3844 4994 for details.
 The kit is an additional cost but includes Playing Jersey, shorts and socks, 3 pairs of training shorts, socks and jersey, a kit bag, club polo shirt, Club travel shorts, track pants, track top.

 WHO RUNS THE OLYMPIC SKILLS ACQUISITION PROGRAM IN 2018 and WHO ARE THE COACHES?

-The Boys U11 SAP team will be coached by Nic De Jong who holds a current AFC C Youth Licence (completing AFC B Licence shortly) and he is assisted by Daniel Khoury (C Youth Licence)
+The U12 SAP teams will be coached by Nic De Jong who holds a current AFC C Youth Licence (completing AFC B Licence shortly) and he is assisted by Daniel Khoury (C Youth Licence)

-The Boys U10 SAP team will be coached by Daniel Byrne who holds a current AFC B Licence (completing his A Licence shortly) and his assistant is Theo Kambanis (C Youth Licence)
+The U11 SAP teams will be coached by Daniel Byrne who holds a current AFC B Licence (completing his A Licence shortly) and his assistant is Theo Kambanis (C Youth Licence)

-The Girls U11 SAP team will be coached by Liz Doherty who holds a C Youth Licence and his assistant Angelo Stephanou (C Youth Licence)
+The U10 SAP teams will be coached by Kazu Ito who holds a C Youth Licence and his assistant Angelo Stephanou (C Youth Licence)